Tips and Tricks: Using Mini-Games in tabletop RPGs for young kids!

 Another method that I use for the potion making example is to collect a bunch of random toys in a couple colors and have my kid sort them out for two different “potions”.
 It only took maybe 3 minutes to pull this together, and having physical objects to move around was a good change of pace mid-game and provided a tactile activity.

 I’m also a big fan of doing mazes – they help practice reasoning and planning, plus, they’re easy to get ready.
 There are a lot of printable kid’s mazes available online if you just search on google, and I’ve been able to find themed ones that match our games pretty easily.
 If you want to draw them too (not everyone has a printer), they don’t need to be complicated.
-I personally just draw most of mine on random construction paper from the art or scrap pile.

 Find your way to the end!

 The most common type of maze is to get to the end or get to the goal, like this one shown below – the objective given to players is to just get to the cat and dog’s house through the town.
-While doing it, my kid asked questions about the areas being passed, looped around in circles, made car noises, and took a fairly long time considering how simple it was… because kiddo was having fun and exploring.
+While doing it, my kid asked questions about the areas being passed, looped around in circles, made car noises, and took a fairly long time, considering how simple it was… because he was having fun and exploring.
 So, while the objective may be to eventually get to the end, the goal is for your kid to have fun and check out different areas along the way too.